-"Nah," Green chuckled, thumb rubbing back and forth at the nape of Vio's neck, and Vio let out a quietly undignified noise as Green tugged him a little closer, guiding him into the room they would be sharing for the night.
+"Nah," Green chuckled, thumb rubbing back and forth at the nape of Vio's neck.
+Vio let out an undignified noise as Green tugged him a little closer, guiding him into the room they would be sharing for the night.
 "You can have it first-for a fee."

 "A fee," Vio repeated with the best 'unaffected' tone he could muster.
 "What are you, the troll living under the bathroom?"